sentenzo/secondglass/README.md

 ### Third party modules
 - `tkbootstrap` — gives `tkinter` some attractive appearance
 - `comtypes` — grants access to Windows API (to change window toolbar)
-- `pyglet` — plays that dinging sound when the timer rings
+- `pygame` — plays that dinging sound when the timer rings
 - `pyinstaller` — packs everything together into a single executable

 ## How to build